The Federal Reserve’s Balance Sheet Troubles

 Does anybody know why the Federal Reserve is having such a hard time reducing the amount of mortgage-backed securities (MBS) on its balance sheet?

-If the Fed does not pick up the pace and we end up in a recession before they significantly cut their balance sheet our economy risks morphing into a Japanese style malaise.
+If the Fed does not pick up the pace, and we end up in a recession before they significantly reduce their balance sheet, our economy risks morphing into a Japanese style malaise.

 No longer capitalistic where private banks create the money supply but one where a Central Bank by reinvesting maturing bonds into new bonds with money they created finances the government’s debt which then establishes the public’s money supply.

 These are the opinions of financial advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only, and should not be construed or acted upon as individualized investment advice.